mitcho/turktools/README.md

 turktools
 =========

-Tools for preparing linguistic surveys for Amazon Mechanical Turk (AMT), as described in [Erlewine and Kotek (2013)](http://ling.auf.net/lingbuzz/001802/current.pdf).
+Tools for preparing linguistic surveys for Amazon Mechanical Turk (AMT), as described in [Erlewine and Kotek (to appear)](http://ling.auf.net/lingbuzz/001802/current.pdf).
 New website: [turktools.net](http://turktools.net)

 ## Features